 End of Year SMARTR Outcome #1: Math

-By May 27, 2019 of the 2018 – 2019 school year, 80% of students will achieve 3s (meeting grade level expectations in accuracy and strategy communication) or higher on a computation and estimation math common assessment.
+By May 21, 2021, 85% of students will achieve 3s (meeting grade-level expectations in accuracy) or higher on a computation and estimation math common assessment.

-Students who achieved 4s (consistent control of grade-level expectations in accuracy and strategy communication) at the baseline assessment point and then took the following grade-level’s assessment at mid-year will be expected to increase their overall raw score by the end of the year.
+Students who achieved 3s (consistent control of grade-level expectations in accuracy) at the baseline assessment point (deadline 10/2/2020) and then took the following grade-level’s assessment will be expected to increase their overall raw score on that above grade-level assessment.

 - Support student conceptual knowledge through consistently implementing cooperative learning in Math Workshop in grades K-6.

-- Consistent use of math common assessments, designed to elicit student problem solving, across units throughout the year in CLTs to drive instruction.
+- Consistent use of open-response math common assessments, designed to elicit student problem solving, across units throughout the year in Collaborative Teams to drive instruction.